What is Title I Reading?

 - Students who have made accelerated growth and have reached proficiency for their grade level can be dismissed from Title I at any time throughout the school year.
 These students will continue to receive core curriculum instruction in their classroom and be closely monitored for further growth.
 They can re-enter a group at any time if needed.

 - Students who do not make accelerated growth could be referred for a more intensive intervention.
-This could include 1:1 instruction or Reading Recovery (1st grade only).
+This could include 1:1 instruction.

 - Students who are achieving significantly below their peers after many interventions have been put in place may be recommended to be evaluated for special education services.